frederic-perez/AmE-dictionary/data/dictionary.md

 __pied-à-terre__ _n_ :two: (pieds-à-terre) A French term meaning foot on the ground, used to mean a house that the owner uses as a secondary home, such as an apartment in town. _Use as pied-à-terre is allowed._
 __pietist__
 __pig emoji__ _n_ Since there is no piggy bank emoji, the pig has become a representation of it and money as well.
-__pig in a poke__ _n idiom_ Something purchased, accepted, or acquired without a preliminary examination.
 __pig iron__ _n_ :four::hammer: _Pigs of iron._ _Edgerton is a pig-iron and power station historian._
 __pigboat__ _n_
 __piggish__